Qualitative intelligence vs quantitative, and why it matters.

-I am Johnson and one of the co-founders of Adaptive Pulse.
-Launching your own startup is hard, but what is harder is having to convince yourself to take that leap of leaving a promising and comfortable career and any safety nets behind to launch full-time on this new venture.
-Jen, my co-founder and CEO, who also leaped into this venture full-time, by leaving her career and maternity leave 5 months early, to better the world.
+I am Johnson, one of the co-founders of Adaptive Pulse.
+Launching your startup is hard, but what is harder is to convince yourself to take that leap of leaving a promising and comfortable career and any safety nets behind to launch full-time on this new venture.
+Jen, the other co-founder, and CEO, also leaped into this venture full-time by leaving her career and maternity leave 5 months earlier, to better the world.
 In the end, we are embarking on an ambitious mission to empower businesses with Qualitative Intelligence to be more customer-centric and data-driven.

-From a Qualitative perspective, it is more inline with research tools for deeper data analysis including surfacing trending themes, key phrases and sentiment analysis.
-There are a few companies tackling customer feedback analysis and some are even using NLP to discover new ways to surface insights.
+From a qualitative perspective, it is more in line with research tools for deeper data analysis, including surfacing trending themes, key phrases, and sentiment analysis.
+There are few companies tackling customer feedback analysis and some are even using NLP to discover new ways to surface insights.
 These insights can surface the motivations and context behind the who and when you are analyzing.

 We want to deliver advanced Qualitative Intelligence at scale and democratize Qualitative analysis by empowering businesses to be more customer-centric and data-driven.

 This analysis empowers teams to act on qualitative intelligence on their customer data at the right time with the right segments.
-Our users have a comprehensive understanding of why their customers are acting or reacting a specific way, and what they are trying to communicate to your business.
+Our users have a comprehensive understanding of why their customers act or react in a specific way and what they are trying to communicate with their business.

 In the coming weeks, we will be writing more about Engineering, AI, ML, and NLP launching a startup in the Silicon Valley North, and doing all this while raising the sweetest and wildest baby.
 We hope to inspire a new way to utilize Qualitative data and to challenge outdated conventional data analytics.